Start9Labs/documentation/site/source/contribute/jobs.rst

 Product Designer
 ================

-We are seeking a passionate product designer to lead UI/UX design at Start9, including our website, embassyOS, and ancillary products and marketing materials.
+We are seeking a passionate product designer to lead UI/UX design at Start9, including our website, StartOS, and ancillary products and marketing materials.
 Until now, Start9 devs have leaned heavily on stock html/css components with minimal styling.
 We are now determiend to step up our design game and need an expert to lead the charge.

 Requirements